 The Planning Inspector's decision had reached three principal conclusions.
 Firstly, in paragraph 7, that the proposals would have little impact on the character of the area, would not be unacceptably intrusive and would be in keeping with the residential character of the area.
 Secondly, in paragraph 8, that the loss of the grassed front garden and part of the grass verge for parking, together with the bin storage hardstanding, would have a harsh appearance which would detract from the spacious and landscaped appearance of the area.
 Furthermore, that the proposals failed to integrate into the existing built environment, harming the quality of the area, and were therefore contrary to the NPPF.
 Thirdly, in paragraphs 9 and 10, the vehicle access was considered.
 This would be within 1 metre of no 23 which had glass doors and ground-floor bedroom windows facing onto the access road, as well as a patio area.
-Vehicle traffic would result in noise and disturbance and a poor level of amenity for no 23.
+Vehicle traffic would be in close proximity to the patio and bedrooms, and the increase in traffic would result in noise and disturbance and a poor level of amenity for no 23.
 It was therefore also contrary to the NPPF on these grounds and the appeals were dismissed.